 Summer Learning Snapshot

-National Summer Learning Week is a national advocacy event and celebration led by the National Summer Learning Association (NSLA).
+National Summer Learning Week is a national advocacy event and celebration led by NSLA.
 Formally known as National Summer Learning Day, this celebration highlights the importance of keeping kids learning, safe, and healthy every summer.
 This snapshot represents the millions of children and families touched by the power of Summer 2018.

 Learning from Summer Research Brief

 The Wallace Foundation is funding a multiyear study in five urban school districts to determine whether voluntary summer learning programs are effective and what factors are associated with success.
-This brief summarizes the outcomes of two summers of programming (2013 and 2014) on 3,192 students accepted into the programs who had completed third grade before the first summer.
-Future research will analyze whether program effects persist after the students complete seventh grade.
+This brief summarizes the outcomes of two summers of programming (2013 and 2014) on 3,192 students who had completed third grade before the first summer.
+Future research will analyze whether program effects persist after seventh grade.

 Learning Heroes Summer Stride

 Summertime means longer days and sun, making it the perfect time for learning fun!
 Start by finding out where your child is doing well and where they may need more help.
-Visit bealearninghero.orgfor the Readiness Check, a new (free) digital summer learning tool, and more!
+Visit bealearninghero.org for the Readiness Check, a free digital summer learning tool, and more!

 Summer Opportunities: A Research Agenda

 The summer learning field is grounded in more than 100 years of research about summer learning loss.
-The research demonstrates the disproportionate effect on poor and minority youth, the long-term effects on achievement, and best practices for programs and policies.
-This research agenda is organized under three broad categories that are central to efforts to move the field of summer learning to the next level on a wide scale and help communities invest in opportunities that will best support the needs of their particular youth.
+The research demonstrates the disproportionate effect on poor and minority youth, long-term effects on achievement, and best practices for programs and policies.
+This agenda is organized under three broad categories to help communities invest in opportunities that best support their youth.

 ESSA Creates New Opportunities for Summer Learning Success

-State plans for implementing the Every Student Succeeds Act (ESSA) reveal many strategies for schools to combine federal and state investments and help drive student success with targeted summer activities.
-These include places where summer is explicitly named as a programmatic strategy or allowable use of funds, as well as provisions within ESSA that are a natural fit for summer opportunities.
+State plans under ESSA reveal strategies for schools to combine federal and state investments and drive student success with targeted summer activities.
+These include explicit summer strategies and allowable uses of funds, as well as natural fits for summer within ESSA provisions.

 National Summer Learning Week – July 12–16, 2021

-National Summer Learning Week is a celebration dedicated to raising awareness around elevating the importance of keeping kids learning, safe, and healthy every summer, ensuring they return to school in the fall ready to succeed in the year.
-Each day will focus on a new theme: Literacy, STEM, Arts, College & Career Readiness, and Nutrition and Wellness.
+National Summer Learning Week is a celebration dedicated to raising awareness around keeping kids learning, safe, and healthy every summer, ensuring they return to school in the fall ready to succeed.
+Each day focuses on a new theme: Literacy, STEM, Arts, College & Career Readiness, and Nutrition & Wellness.